 James Raine died here in Crook Hall in 1858 and was buried in Durham Cathedral.
-Many of his book were donated back to Crook Hall by Margot Johnson, and these can be found in the display cases of our exhibition room.
+Many of his books were donated back to Crook Hall by Margot Johnson, and these can be found in the display cases of our Exhibition Room.

-The Fowlers were the owners of Crook Hall for the most part of the 19th century to the beginning of the 20th century.
-At first, John Fowler worked as a sales representative for his brother James and in 1859 he rented part of Crook Hall for him, his wife Mary and his children Hannah, Anne, Elizabeth, James, John and Matthew.
+The Fowlers were the owners of Crook Hall for most of the 19th century and into the beginning of the 20th century.
+At first John Fowler worked as a sales representative for his brother James and in 1859 he rented part of Crook Hall as a family home for him, his wife Mary and their children Hannah, Anne, Elizabeth, James, John and Matthew.

-During his successful ale and porter business, John used this medieval hall as the hub of his beer bottling.
-The beer would be delivered in large barrels that were difficult to transport and so, for ease of access, John knocked a hole in the north wall of the medieval hall to allow the carts to deliver the beer straight into the room.
-In the exhibition room you can see a number of bottles that have been found around the gardens over the years printed with their family name.
+During his successful ale and porter business, John used the Medieval Hall as the hub for his beer bottling.
+The beer would be delivered in large barrels that were difficult to transport and so, for ease of access, John knocked a hole in the north wall of the Medieval Hall to allow the carts to deliver the beer straight into the room.
+In the Exhibition Room you can see a number of bottles that have been found around the gardens over the years printed with their family name.

-John Fowler died age 62 at Crook Hall 19th June 1888.
+John Fowler died aged 62 at Crook Hall on the 19th June 1888.
 He was described positively in his obituary, and was regarded as ‘esteemed for his straight forward character and geniality’.
 In his will he left Crook Hall and the rest of his possessions to Matthew, as he was the only child of his to remain at home.

-Matthew was 28 and unmarried when he inherited the £953 estate (about £60,000 in today’s currency) and it seems he spent a large amount of it on drinking and lavish parties.
-He did take over his father’s business, but his lack of business skills and his love of drinking meant that he lost more money than he earned.
-By 1890 Matthew was only 30 years old and had lost around £700 (over £40,000 today).
+Matthew was 28 and unmarried when he inherited the £953 estate and it seems he spent a large amount of it on drinking and lavish parties.
+He did take over his father’s business but his lack of business skills, and his love of drinking, meant that he lost more money than he earned.
+By 1890 Matthew was only 30 years old and had lost around £700.
 His unhealthy lifestyle could have been the reason for his early death on the 16th November later that same year.

 James Fowler, John’s eldest son and Matthew’s other brother, moved back to Crook Hall after Matthew’s death.
 At some point in the following ten years, James Fowler seems to have given up the ale and porter business, and turned his hand to dealing milk and farming, potentially working with his brother John, who was also a farmer and milk vendor.

 After The Fowlers left Crook Hall, the hall was passed down through a number of families.
-In 1858 it was owned by the Peveralls, then in 1920 Alderman Pattison was the owner, who had a shop on Elvet Bridge.
+In 1858 it was owned by the Peveralls, then in 1920 Alderman Pattison was the owner, he had a shop on Elvet Bridge.
 The Pereira family owned the hall in 1926 and levelled part of the garden to use as a tennis court (this is now our croquet lawn).
 The Hollidays had ownership in 1930 and they sold in to John Cassells and his wife, who developed a lot of the gardens.
-It was then Colin and Susan Redpath in 1976 who modernized the Georgian Wing and in 1979 the Hawgoods bought Crook Hall.
+Colin and Susan Redpath modernized the Georgian Wing in 1976..

-John and Mary Hawgood moved into Crook Hall, and used their time here to restore the House to its original glory, and created much of gardens.
-The medieval and Jacobean parts of the hall were restored under the direction of Ian Curry (the Consultant Architect for Durham Cathedral), his associate Christopher Downs, and carried out by Brian Nelson.
+In 1979 John and Mary Hawgood bought Crook Hall and whilst living here spent most of their time restoring the House to it’s original glory.
+They also created much of gardens that remain today.
+The Medieval and Jacobean parts of the house were restored under the direction of Ian Curry, the Consultant Architect for Durham Cathedral, his associate Christopher Downs, and carried out by Brian Nelson.

-The main renovation was to the main hall, restoring it to its medieval state.
-The windows were restored and the north wall was rebuilt where John Fowler had knocked a hole in it to use as a cart entrance.
-The flagstones were replaced and the chimney brought down to reveal the roof.
-The adjoining ‘kitchen area’ was returned to its traditional Jacobean arrangement that you see today.
-The main difference to this was the new stairway that was constructed as an extension, to allow the old wooden stairs to be exhibited as a feature.
-The new staircase however, was built in a sympathetic manner, in keeping with its medieval and Jacobean surroundings.
-The old coach house was also restored and converted into a self-catering holiday flat in 1985.
-This is now used as our office.
+The main renovation was to the Medieval Hall, restoring it to its original glory.
+The windows were restored and the north wall, where John Fowler had knocked a hole in it to use as a cart entrance, was rebuilt.
+The Jacobean Room was also returned to its traditional arrangement; this is still evident today.
+The turret was constructed to allow the old wooden stairs to be exhibited as a feature.
+The new staircase, was built in a sympathetic manner, in keeping with its medieval and Jacobean surroundings.
+The old Coach House was also restored and converted into a self-catering holiday flat in 1985.
 English Heritage contributed some of the funds for this restoration, and in ‘The Buildings of England’ Crook Hall was described as “a precious medieval relic”.

-The current owners Keith and Maggie Bell bought Crook Hall in 1995 and fell in love with the place.
-In 1996 they renovated the coach house, which is now used as our office and also that year they purchased the meadow in order to open to the public.
-It was the meadow that they cleared up and planted the maze which is a central feature to the gardens.
+Keith and Maggie Bell bought Crook Hall in 1995 and it is still their family home today.
+In 1996 they renovated the Coach House, which is now used as our office on the ground floor.
+The Coach House Apartment was privately let for many years but was renovated at the beginning of 2018 to be used as a self catering holiday apartment.
+Keith and Maggie’s love of Crook Hall meant they wanted to share their beautiful home and in 1996 they purchased the meadow in order to open to the public.
+The meadow was cleared and the maze was planted to create a central feature to the gardens.